 Do not underestimate the severity of a manslaughter charge.
 Even when the prosecutor seems sympathetic, you will face harsh prosecution and decades in prison.
 You deserve an experienced Phoenix criminal defense lawyer committed to giving you the best legal defense possible.

-Our Phoenix criminal defense attorney has represented clients charged with serious and dangerous felonies for over three decades.
+Our criminal defense lawyers in Phoenix, AZ have represented clients charged with serious and dangerous felonies for over three decades.
 Founding Craig Orent is a Certified Criminal Law Specialist and a Top 100 Trial Lawyer.
 So, prosecutors know you mean business when you hire our legal team.

 When you choose Orent Law Offices to represent you, we will: